MariusZerni/project-4/README.md

 ```

-UserRelationship is creating a many-to-many relation between mentors and mentees (self-referencing since we are using the same entity -- Person).
-One mentor can have many mentees, one mentee can have many mentors.
-I created an attribute 'votes', to capture the vote of a mentee for a particular mentor.
+UserRelationship creates a many-to-many relation between mentors and mentees (self-referencing since we are using the same entity -- Person).
+One mentor can have many mentees, and one mentee can have many mentors.
+I created an attribute 'votes' to capture the vote of a mentee for a particular mentor.

 ```py
 class UserRelationship(models.Model):